JoshuaJFHolloway/Roomba-challenge/README.md

 state as it moves.
 Its literally a x and y object that I could pass down to a string to display in game, but I just didn't think it added anything to the user experience beyond the visual representation I created.

+### Edge Cases

+I tried to cover edge cases with how the app functions.
+The inputs have maximum and minimum restrictions on them to prevent anyone from putting a dirt tile or roomba outside of the parameters of the room.
+You cannot press the submit button to progress to the grid until these inputs are fixed.
+Furthermore, once you press the submit button the inputs disappear.
+This was a conscious decision for two main reasons.
+Firstly, the inputs cannot be altered once in game to cause an error or mess up the grid.
+Secondly, it means that the interface is a lot cleaner.
+The grid page having only a grid and the buttons to move roomba is a much smarter and sleeker page than one that also has the inputs beneath still.

+### Why React?

+I chose React because I could envisage how the props being passed down to each tile would change with every click of a navigation button.
+With these props changing, it would mean that the individual tile components would refresh and that would allow it to re-run the functions to check whether its dirty or whether Roomba has arrived or been.

+There is a downside to my current functionality of the application and that is the fact that those aforementioned functions run each time the props change.
+This is both a positive and a negative.
+Positive because it gives the game greater flexibility in the future to add new features (such as random dirt patches appearing in game feature).
+But arguably it is a bit cumbersome for the Tile components to be making these checks if it isn't dirty from the beginning.
+If it isn't set as dirty from the off then it has no need to check whether it is dirty or whether Roomba has been and gone.
+This is something I will look at in the future.

 ## Things I am not happy with